microsoft/tslint-microsoft-contrib/README.md

 `no-function-constructor-with-string-args` | Do not use the version of the Function constructor that accepts a string argument to define the body of the function | 0.0.1
 `no-http-string`                | Do not use strings that start with 'http:'.
 URL strings should start with 'https:'.
 Http strings can be a security problem and indicator that your software may suffer from cookie-stealing attacks.
 Since version 0.0.5, this rule takes a list of regular expressions as a parameter.
 Any string matching that regular expression will be ignored.
 For example, to allow http connections to example.com and examples.com, configure your rule like this: "no-http-string": \[true, "http://www.example.com/?.*", "http://www.examples.com/?.*"\]| 0.0.3
 `no-increment-decrement`        | Avoid use of increment and decrement operators particularly as part of complicated expressions | 0.0.1
-`no-missing-visibility-modifiers` | Class members (both fields and methods) should have visibility modifiers specified.
+`no-for-in`                     | Avoid use of for-in statements.
+They can be replaced by Object.keys | 0.0.5 `no-missing-visibility-modifiers` | Class members (both fields and methods) should have visibility modifiers specified.
 THe Principle of Least Visibility guides us to prefer private methods and fields when possible.
 If a developer forgets to add a modifier then TypeScript assumes the element should be public, which is the wrong default choice. | 0.0.5
 `no-multiline-string`           | Do not declare multiline strings | 0.0.1
 `no-octal-literal`              | Do not use octal literals or escaped octal sequences | 0.0.1